monkstudio/unicorn-tears-theme/README.md

-# Through centuries-old myth, tall stories, hand waving, a whole lotta [_s], [Monk] faff, and general hocus pocus, the power of unicorn tears have finally been harnessed to create the quintessential WordPress starter theme.
+# Through centuries-old myth, tall stories, hand waving, a whole lotta _s, Monk faff, and general hocus pocus, the power of unicorn tears have finally been harnessed to create the quintessential WordPress starter theme.

 **Featuring:**
   - premade mobile menu styles